What Existed Before the Big Bang?

 cosmic microwave background — radiation

-Astronomers first observed the CMB in 1965, and it quickly created problems for the Big Bang theory -- problems that were subsequently addressed (for a while) in 1981 with the inflation theory.
-This theory entails an extremely rapid expansion of the universe in the first few moments of its existence.
-It also accounts for temperature and density fluctuations in the CMB, but dictates that those fluctuations should be uniform.
+Astronomers first observed the CMB in 1965, and it quickly created problems for the Big Bang theory.
+These problems were addressed (for a while) in 1981 with the inflation theory, which entails an extremely rapid expansion of the universe in its first moments.
+This theory accounts for temperature and density fluctuations in the CMB but dictates that those fluctuations should be uniform.

 Advertisement

-That's not the case.
-Recent mapping efforts actually suggest that the universe is lopsided, with more fluctuations in some areas than in others.
-Some cosmologists see this observation as supporting evidence that our universe "bubbled off" from a parent universe, in the words of California Institute of Technology researcher Adrienne Erickcek [source: Lintott]
+However, recent mapping efforts suggest that the universe is lopsided, with more fluctuations in some areas than in others.
+Some cosmologists see this observation as supporting evidence that our universe "bubbled off" from a parent universe, according to California Institute of Technology researcher Adrienne Erickcek [source: Lintott].

 In chaotic inflation theory, this concept goes even deeper: an endless progression of inflationary bubbles, each becoming a universe, and each of these birthing even more inflationary bubbles in an immeasurable multiverse [source: Jones].